Githb-usr/substitution/README.md

 The user selects 1.
 The application asks the user the following questions and the user selects the answers :
 * Select the category.
-  => several proposals associated with a number.
+  => Several proposals associated with a number.
 The user enters the corresponding number and presses "Enter".
 * Select the food.
   => Several proposals associated with a number.
 The user enters the number corresponding to the selected food and presses "Enter".
 * The programme provides a substitute, its description, where to buy it (if available) and a link to the Open Food Facts page for that food.